Barrett Astin: Cincinnati Reds

 On September 10, 2014, the Brewers traded Astin and Kevin Shackelford to the Cincinnati Reds to complete an earlier trade for Jonathan Broxton.
 In 2015, he pitched with the Daytona Tortugas and Pensacola Blue Wahoos where he pitched to an 8–9 record with a 3.98 ERA and 1.35 WHIP in 30 games (25 starts), and in 2016, he played for Pensacola where he was 9–3 with a 2.26 ERA and a 0.96 WHIP in 37 games (11 starts).

-The Reds added Astin to their 40-man roster after the 2016 season.
+On November 18, 2016, the Reds added Astin to their 40-man roster to protect him from the Rule 5 draft.
 Astin made the Reds' Opening Day roster for the 2017 season and he made his debut on Opening Day.
 He was optioned back and forth between Cincinnati and Louisville multiple times during April and May.
 He was optioned to Louisville on May 18 and he spent the remainder of the season there.
-In eight innings for the Reds he compiled a 6.75 ERA, and in 26 games for Louisville, he was 3–4 with a 6.10 ERA.
-He was outrighted to AAA on September 18, 2017, and he was released on April 20, 2018.
+In eight innings over six games for the Reds, Astin compiled a 6.75 ERA with two strikeouts, and in 26 games for Louisville, he was 3–4 with a 6.10 ERA.
+On September 12, Astin was designated for assignment following the promotions of Deck McGuire and Keury Mella.
+He cleared waivers and was sent outright to Triple-A Louisville on September 18.

+Astin began the 2018 season with Triple-A Louisville, recording a 4.70 ERA with five strikeouts across five appearances.
+Astin was released by the Reds organization on April 20, 2018.

 Kansas City T-Bones

-On May 22, 2018, Astin signed with the Kansas City T-Bones of the independent American Association.
-He was released on March 4, 2019.
+On May 22, 2018, Astin signed with the Kansas City T-Bones of the independent American Association of Independent Professional Baseball.
+He made 19 appearances (18 starts) for the T-Bones during the year, registering a 10-3 record and 5.80 ERA with 69 strikeouts across 102 1/3 innings pitched.
+Astin was released by Kansas City on March 4, 2019.